How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 ssh-keygen -t ed25519 -C "[email protected]"

-Replace [email protected] with the email address linked to your GitHub account.
-The -C flag adds a label so you can identify the key later.
+Replace the email with whatever's on your GitHub account.
+The -C flag is just a label to help you identify the key later.

 You'll see: